Equilend/1source-codegen-client-api/docs/LoansApi.md

 <a name="ledgerLoansLoanIdHistoryGet"></a>
 # **ledgerLoansLoanIdHistoryGet**
-> Loans ledgerLoansLoanIdHistoryGet(loanId, since, before, size)
+> Loans ledgerLoansLoanIdHistoryGet(loanId, since, before, size, eventType, sortOrder)

 Return an ordered history of this loan.
 Each loan has a reference event that triggered a new version.